Menu Close

 How FUSION Came to Be

 FUSION was created when Peggy LaPorte, with a small group of friends meeting around her kitchen table, came up with a concept to help women with children who were facing homelessness.
-They focused specifically on victims of domestic violence, involving the community in raising funds for their grassroots effort.
+They involved the community in raising funds for their grassroots effort.
 Within two years FUSION purchased a one-bedroom condominium with a Community Development Block Grant.
 An Annual Summer Art Event planned and carried out by a then all-volunteer organization provided operating funds for this budding nonprofit.